630.474.6700

 Understanding the Divorce Process in Illinois

 If you are like most people, chances are good that you have never hired an attorney or set foot in a courtroom.
 If you are planning on getting a divorce or were recently served with divorce papers, the thought of going to court can be intimidating.
-At Goodman Law Firm we know that our divorce clients have enough to worry about without the burden of navigating the legal system too.
-Below we provide a basic overview of how the divorce process unfolds once a couple decides to divorce.
+At Goodman Law Firm, we know that our divorce clients have enough to worry about without the burden of navigating the legal system too.
+Below, we provide a basic overview of how the divorce process unfolds once a couple decides to divorce.
 If you have questions about your case, please feel free to contact us.
 We have experience counseling men and women throughout Chicago and its suburbs.

 1. Initial Conference